TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/interview questions.md

 ### These are the REAL questions every interviewer asks
 ---

-# 📄 **BEHAVIORAL QUESTION BANK (README FORMAT)**

 ---

 # # 🧠 1.
 TEAMWORK & COLLABORATION

 ## **Q1.
 Tell me about a time you worked in a team.**

-During my internship at Labmentix, I worked closely with backend and frontend developers.
-I collaborated on API development, fixed bugs together, and followed the team’s coding standards.
-We held regular discussions to ensure consistent progress.
+During my internship at Labmentix, I worked closely with both backend and frontend developers.
+We coordinated on API integrations, shared code reviews, and collaborated during debugging sessions.
+I made sure to communicate clearly, give updates on time, and follow the team’s coding standards so that our work aligned smoothly.

 ---

 ## **Q2.
 How do you handle disagreements in a team?**

-I try to understand the other person’s viewpoint first, then discuss facts and logic calmly.
-My approach is to focus on the goal, not the argument.
+I first listen completely to understand the other person’s point of view.
+Then I share my thoughts calmly using facts, not emotions.
+I focus on what is best for the project rather than trying to win the argument.
+Most disagreements get resolved when communication is clear.

 ---

 ## **Q3.
 Do you prefer working alone or in a team?**

-I can do both.
-I enjoy working independently on modules, but I also like collaborating for reviews, debugging, and planning.
+I’m comfortable with both.
+When I work alone, I stay focused and finish modules independently.
+When working in a team, I enjoy discussions, feedback, and the learning that happens through collaboration.
+I believe both styles are important in development.

 ---